wilcooo/TagPro-ModFather/README.md

 ### Basic idea
  1. A database, hosted somewhere, that stores links to all userscripts & extensions of TagPro.
- 2. A userscript that lists them all on the servers’ websites.
+ 2. A userscript and/or extension that lists them all on the servers’ websites.

 ### Extra
 (a) A system for userscript authors and/or moderators of ModFather to submit new scripts, and update/edit the data.
 (b) A system to count installs and upvotes, and maybe somehow keeps track of which scripts are installed.
 (c) Reviews by users, and a report system

 ## 1. The database